Madelene/100-days-of-code/log.md

 - Trying to implement pagination.
 Understand the basic concept.
 Difficult to implement with this 3rd party API, as the params for each endpoint are not consistent
-- Read through the PEP8 StyleGuide for Python
+- Read the PEP8 StyleGuide for Python
 - Learned what the word "frobnicate" means: The word “frobnicate” in IT is a kind of techie slang that describes tweaking or fiddling with physical parts of a technology.
 Frobnicate has been regularly abbreviated as “frob” or related to